radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/09-task-launch-commands.md

 **REST (ADAP) Example**

-In the following example, a request is made to rebuild the indexes for a RadiantOne Universal Directory store.
+In the following example, a request is made to rebuild the indexes for a RadiantOne Directory store.

 `https://<rli_server_name>:8090/adap/util?action=vdsconfig&commandname=rebuild-index&namingcontext=o=companydirectory&interactive`